-You look at education and training, but few courses are compatible with hospital emergencies.
+You look at further education and training to broaden your flexibility, but few courses are compatible with hospital emergencies.
 You knew that already, but even though it’s like staring at a tantalus, you keep looking.
-When you find a course that would allow you to work mostly in your own time, they say, you’re a mature graduate so you’d have to pay tuition fees.
-You calculate the cost of no income plus tuition fees for three years and struggle to justify the expense to your family.
-You eke out your paid work instead, for your children’s sake.
+When you find a course that would allow you to work mostly in your own time, they say that you’re a mature graduate so you’d have to pay tuition fees.
+You calculate the cost of no-income-plus-tuition-fees for three years and struggle to justify the expense to your family.
+You resume your paid work instead, for your children’s sake.
 Your inner optimist buys a lottery ticket.

-You learn to love your inner optimist; she becomes your confidante and best friend.
-When everyone real is sick or sad, she smiles.
-She’s an idiot, but it doesn’t matter; you only need her to be unbreakable.
+(You learn to love your inner optimist; she becomes your confidante and best friend because when everyone real is sick or sad, she smiles.
+She’s an idiot but it doesn’t matter; you don’t need her to be clever, you only need her to be unbreakable.)

 Sometimes people reach out to include you in projects, go the extra mile to flex around your commitments.
-These are your heroes, and you love them ferociously, as you reclaim a shred of strength and self-worth.
+These are your heroes, and you love them with a ferocious loyalty as you reclaim a shred of self-worth.
 Hard work is a soothing and healing process; immersion in something other than yourself a blessed relief.
-You promise yourself you will repay these people, when better days allow you to thank them.
+You promise yourself you’ll repay these people, when better days allow you to thank them.

-Other people exclude you from potential roles.
-‘They probably won’t cope with extra work,’ they assume, projecting their own weakness.
-Under-estimating you, as if you are somehow no longer driven, ambitious, qualified, strong, or intelligent.
-These people compound your losses.
-You wonder if you should explain, but don’t want to humiliate yourself.
+Other people exclude you.
+‘They probably won’t cope with extra work,’ they assume, compounding your losses by projecting their own weakness; underestimating you.
+As if somehow you’re no longer driven, ambitious, qualified, strong, or intelligent.
+You wonder if you should explain, but don‘t.
 You wonder how someone so weak came to have the power to exclude you, and whether they enjoyed it?
 You turn to fiction, write them into a short story in which they fall down a hole and are eaten by worms.
 It gets published.